PurdueECE264/2018FallProblems/HW09/Readme.md

  * The integer value to indicate the number of shuffles, (in this case `4`).
 	* `sort` is used because, the order generated can be slightly different based on implementation (However, the number of shuffle possibilities generated will ALWAYS be the same.)
 	* `output_file.txt` is the output file.
 You can compare this with the expected files provided.

+#### You can create more functions, and structures to help perform your operations.
+Remember to include them within the #ifdef and #endif of the calling function.

 WHAT TO SUBMIT
 ==============